 Environment, and Sustainability

-- How much construction materials are required for the energy source, and what type of materials? (nuclear uses less construction materia than solar and wind.
+How much construction materials are required for the energy source, and what type of materials? (nuclear uses less construction materia than solar and wind.
 And, solar uses rare Earth metals and oil).
 Also consider the use of precious metals or other potentially rare resources used for energy equipment.
 The use of fossil fuels, plastic and other materials might be considered

 Human Health & Safety